ELECTRIC VEHICLE LENDING: 2025 GUIDE FOR LENDERS

 Taking out a loan depends on several factors, among them is how long the vehicle will last.
 An old rule of thumb for buying vehicles suggests a car buyer should put down 20 percent, accept a lending period of no more than four years, and make payments that are no more than 10 percent of take-home pay.
 Both new and old vehicles have gotten so expensive, however, that this rule no longer applies to many auto buyers.

-Today, average loan terms for new cars have steadily increased and now average about 70 months, with the most common term being 72 months.
-Nearly three-quarters of new auto loans were longer than 60 months for the first quarter of 2022, about a third higher than in 2010.
-With a gas-powered vehicle, these periods are determined by decades of data that help lenders determine how long it will last.
-With an electric vehicle, lending lifespans don’t have enough historical data to determine how long it’s likely to last.
+With a gas-powered vehicle, these loan terms are determined by decades of data that help lenders determine how long it will last.
+With an EV, lending lifespans don’t have enough historical data to determine how long it’s likely to last.
 This is the key conundrum lenders face when deciding on terms for an electric auto loan.

 Electric Vehicle Lifespan

-While electric vehicles have been around since the 19th century, it wasn’t until after 2008 and Tesla’s entry into the auto market that they began to appear on roads in any significant numbers, and the market only became significant in the 2010s.
-Though there’s anecdotal evidence of electric vehicles being driven hundreds of thousands of miles, there’s simply not enough data to determine how long an electric vehicle will last on average.
+While EVs have been around since the 19th century, it wasn’t until after 2008 and Tesla’s entry into the auto market that they began to appear on roads in any significant numbers.
+The market only became significant in the 2010s.
+Though there’s anecdotal evidence of EVs being driven hundreds of thousands of miles, there’s simply not enough data to determine how long an EV will last on average.

 When considering electric vehicle lending, lifespan of the vehicle needs to be considered.
-A 2020 study by Joule estimating the cost of owning an electric vehicle found they’re owned for 15 years and just under 162 thousand miles on average.
-The study additionally found that electric vehicles cost up to $15 thousand less than gas-powered vehicles over their lifetimes, much of this due to lower fuel and maintenance costs.
+A study by Joule found that the average lifespan of an EV is 15 years, and it is driven just under 162,000 miles on average.
+The study also found that EVs cost up to $15,000 less than gas-powered vehicles over their lifetimes, much of this due to lower fuel and maintenance costs.

 As electric motors have considerably fewer moving parts than internal combustion engines, the wear and tear on them would logically be less.
-Additionally, an electric vehicle’s regenerative braking system means less wear on brakes.
-With ever-improving battery technology and other research being funneled into electric vehicles, they’ll likely last even longer than conventional vehicles in the not-so-distant future.
+Additionally, an EV’s regenerative braking system means less wear on brakes.
+With ever-improving battery technology and other research being funneled into EVs, they’ll likely last even longer than conventional vehicles in the not-so-distant future.

 Electric Vehicle Lending: How defi SOLUTIONS Can Help